-Company pro forma nine-quarter projected loan losses by type of loan (1Q23 - 1Q25)(1)
+Company pro forma nine-quarter projected loan losses by type of loan (1Q24 - 1Q26)(1)

-(in billions) Nine qua cumula Mar.
+(\$ in billions) Nine qua cumula Mar.
 31, tive Cumulative portfolio loss rate (2)

-First lien mortgages, domestic \$ 1.2 0.5%
+First lien mortgages, domestic \$ 1.1 0.5%

-Junior lien and home equity lines of credit, domestic 0.5 3.0%
+Junior lien and home equity lines of credit, domestic 0.3 2.5%

-Commercial & industrial (3) 8.1 4.3%
+Commercial & industrial (3) 8.1 4.8%

-Commercial real estate, domestic 7.3 5.2%
+Commercial real estate, domestic 8.0 6.6%

-Credit card 8.4 17.4%
+Credit card 10.4 19.6%

-Other consumer 3.2 5.4%
+Other consumer 2.7 5.1%

-All other loans (4) 6.1 2.8%
+All other loans (4) 6.5 3.1%

-Projected loan losses \$ 34.7 3.9%
+Projected loan losses \$ 37.1 4.4%

 - (1) The loan categories presented adhere to FR Y-14A reporting definitions and will differ from the loan categories presented in our financial reports filed with the SEC. - (2) The cumulative portfolio loss rate is calculated by dividing the nine quarter cumulative net losses by the average loan balances over the same period.
-Average loan balances used to calculate portfolio loss rates exclude loans held for sale and loans held for investment under the fair value option. - (3) Commercial and industrial loans include small and medium enterprise loans and corporate cards. - (4) All other loans are largely commercial loans, and include loans to purchase or hold securities, loans secured by farmland, agricultural loans, loans to various financial institutions, and lease financing receivables, as well as overdrafts from commercial and consumer accounts.
+Average loan balances used to calculate portfolio loss rates exclude loans held for sale and loans held for investment under the fair value option. - (3) Commercial and industrial loans include commercial and industrial loans, corporate and business cards and small business loans. - (4) All other loans are largely commercial loans, and include loans to purchase or hold securities, loans secured by farmland, agricultural loans, loans to various financial institutions, international commercial real estate (CRE) Loans, and lease financing receivables, as well as overdrafts from commercial and consumer accounts.

-Wells Fargo Bank, N.A., (WFBNA) pro forma capital ratio projections
+Wells Fargo Bank, N.A. pro forma capital ratio projections

 Wells Fargo Bank, National Association (Wells Fargo Bank, N.A., WFBNA, or the Bank) is a separate legal entity operating under a national bank charter within the Wells Fargo organizational structure and is the Company's principal subsidiary.
-In addition to performing Dodd-Frank Act stress testing on the consolidated Company, we also performed the annual stress test required under rules and guidance published by the Office of the Comptroller of the Currency (OCC) with respect to the Bank.
-See 12 C.F.R. pt.
-46 (2014).
-The rules and guidance (including the macroeconomic severely adverse scenario) provided by the OCC for the Bank stress test were consistent with those provided by the Federal Reserve for the Dodd-Frank Act stress test performed on the consolidated Company.
+In addition to performing Dodd-Frank Act stress testing on the consolidated Company, we also performed the annual stress test required under rules and guidance published by the Office of the Comptroller of the Currency (OCC) with respect to the Bank.1 The rules and guidance (including the macroeconomic severely adverse scenario) provided by the OCC for the Bank stress test were consistent with those provided by the Federal Reserve for the Dodd-Frank Act stress test performed on the consolidated Company.

-WFBNA pro forma stressed capital ratio projections (1Q23 - 1Q25)
+WFBNA pro forma stressed capital ratio projections (1Q24 - 1Q26)

 Actual Stressed pro forma ratios

 Dec.
-31, 2022 Mar.
-31, 2025 Minimum
+31, 2023 Mar.
+31, 2026 Minimum

-Common Equity Tier 1 11.9 % 13.3 % 10.9 %
+Common Equity Tier 1 12.5 % 14.0 % 11.6 %

-Tier 1 risk-based capital 11.9 13.3 10.9
+Tier 1 risk-based capital 12.5 14.0 11.6

-Total risk-based capital 13.9 15.3 13.0
+Total risk-based capital 14.6 16.1 13.7

-Tier 1 leverage 8.3 8.2 7.4
+Tier 1 leverage 8.4 8.1 7.4

-Supplementary leverage ratio 6.8 7.0 6.2
+Supplementary leverage ratio 6.9 6.9 6.2